-After over a year with minimal trade, for some pubs the next few months could be their last hurrah.
-Lots of us have built up savings and will be happy to go out and spend: we know ‘cask is best.’
-For those who can open, this may lead to a profitable summer.
-However, this short-term fillip is unlikely to last.
+After well over a year with minimal trade, for some pubs, this Summer could be their last hurrah.
+Many of us have built up savings and will be happy to go out and spend.
+For those pubs who can open, this could be a profitable few months.
+However, this short-term fillip may not last.

-Many small brewers have attempted to diversify.
-Some are unlikely to return, while others are hoping that it won’t be too long before things return to some form of normality.
-Rising costs, coupled with the effect of the pandemic will cause breweries to fold – there are almost 2000 listed in the 2021 CAMRA GBG.
+Over the last year, many brewers have attempted to diversify.
+Some will not return while others are hoping it won’t be too long before things return to some form of normality.
+However, rising costs, coupled with the effect of the pandemic will cause some breweries to fold.
+There are almost 2,000 listed in the 2021 CAMRA Good Beer Guide.
 There will be less in the 2023 edition.

-As to the future, my guess is that, assuming there is no fourth wave, the number of breweries in the UK will fall by between 10 and 20%.
-As for pubs, the multi-nationals will buy some while others will not reopen and many will close.
+As for the future, my guess is that, assuming there is no fourth wave, the number of breweries in the UK will fall by between 10 and 20 per cent.
+As for pubs, for some, Summer 2021 will be their last hurrah, before inevitable closure.
+The multinational property companies will buy some while others will never reopen.
 The overall number will fall.

 I hope to be proved wrong..